curl/curl/docs/cmdline-opts/parallel.md

 See-also:
   - next
   - verbose
+  - parallel-max
+  - parallel-immediate
 Example:
   - --parallel $URL -o file1 $URL -o file2
 ---

 # `--parallel`

-Makes curl perform its transfers in parallel as compared to the regular serial manner.
+Makes curl perform all transfers in parallel as compared to the regular serial manner.
+Parallel transfer means that curl runs up to N concurrent transfers simultaneously and if there are more than N transfers to handle, it starts new ones when earlier transfers finish.

+With parallel transfers, the progress meter output is different than when doing serial transfers, as it then displays the transfer status for multiple transfers in a single line.

+The maximum amount of concurrent transfers is set with --parallel-max and it defaults to 50.